aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module6/README.md

     ![](../images/mod6ds1.png)

 5. Select the newest task execution from the list to monitor its progress.
+It will take a few minutes for the task to complete.
 6. When the task completes, you should see that **3 files were transferred** and that the total data transferred was **1 MiB**.
-The three files are the new file create above (which was 1 MiB in size), the manifest.lst file that was nmodified, and then the object in the S3 bucket representing the dir0001 folder, which needed to be updated because a new file was added.
+The three files are the new file create above (which was 1 MiB in size), the manifest.lst file that was modified, and then the object in the S3 bucket representing the dir0001 folder, which needed to be updated because a new file was added to it.
 7. Go to your S3 bucket and verify that you see the new file along with an updated timestamp on the manifest.lst file.

 #### 3. Compare execution times

 Although this task executed faster than the previous run, you may have noticed that the task spent a few minutes in the Preparing phase.
-Run the following command to get the time spent preparing:
+Run the following command to get the time spent preparing (replacing the region and execution ID with your own values):

     ~$ aws datasync list-task-executions --region us-east-2 | grep exec-07e667d3c41fa8341
         "TaskExecutionArn": "arn:aws:datasync:us-east-2:--:task/task-00007d923f4357143/execution/exec-07e667d3c41fa8341",